 The ancient call of the Earth and the sacred drum

-The Indigenous drum is much more than an instrument: it embodies the heartbeat of Mother Earth.
+The indigenous drum is more than just an instrument: it embodies the heartbeat of Mother Earth.
 This legend explores its spiritual power, its role as a guide for grounding, and its sacred connection to the cycles of life.
-At the end of this story, you will discover our collection of handcrafted drums to accompany your own practice.
+At the end of this story, you will discover our collection of artisanal drums to accompany your own practice.

-The Ancient Call of the Land and the Indigenous Drum
+The Ancient Call of the Earth and the Indigenous Drum

-A very long time ago, long before the roads were laid out
+A very long time ago, long before paths were traced

 but with beats.